SublimeText/AdvancedNewFile/README.md

 `rename_default`:

+String representing the version control system.
+Valid values are '', 'git'.
+If set to 'git', file renaming will use git mv instead of mv.
+`version_control`:

 Default input for renaming a file.
 Special value `<current>` will be replaced with the current file name.

 ### Project Specific Settings